Digital Nomad Tax

 Lump sum taxation for freelancers

 Croatia has a specific tax regime of lump sum taxation in place for freelancers.
 The regime is called Paušalni obrt and is applicable to freelancers making up to around €40.000.
-By applying this regime, you will pay a maximum income tax of just under €1.000.
+By applying this regime, you will pay a flat tax of 12%.

 Digital nomad visa: tax exemption